Young Integration with respect to H\"older Charges: Duality with Functions of Fractional Sobolev Regularity

-Our next goal is to show that $\rmsch^\gamma([0, 1]^d)$ is the dual space of $BV^\alpha([0, 1]^d)$.
-Of course, this is true on an abstract level, since the former space is isomorphic to $\ell^1$, and the latter to $\ell^\infty$.
-However, the next proposition shows that this duality can be witnessed by a duality bracket $\langle \cdot, \cdot \rangle$ that extends the Young integral of Theorem~\ref{thm:young}.
+Our final goal is to show that $\rmsch^\gamma([0, 1]^d)$ is the dual space of $W^{1-\alpha,1}((0, 1)^d)$.
+Of course, this is true on an abstract level, since the former space is isomorphic to $\ell^1$ (being normed by $\bN^\alpha$), and the latter to $\ell^\infty$.
+However, the next proposition shows that this duality can be naturally witnessed by a duality bracket $\langle \cdot, \cdot \rangle$ that extends the Young integral of Theorem~\ref{thm:young}.